jjatria/AI-FANN/README.md

 parameter is optional.
 If none is set, all neurons in the specified layer will be modified.

+### training-algorithm

+    # fann_get_training_algorithm
+    multi method training-algorithm returns AI::FANN::Train

+    # fann_set_training_algorithm
+    multi method training-algorithm (
+        AI::FANN::Train $algorithm,
+    ) returns AI::FANN::Train

+If called with no positional arguments, this method returns the training algorithm as per the AI::FANN::Train enum.
+The training algorithm is used eg. when running [train](#train) or [cascade-train](#cascade-train) with a AI::FANN::TrainData object.

+If a member of that enum is passed as the first positional argument, this method instead sets that as the new training algorithm and returns it.

+Note that only `FANN_TRAIN_RPROP` and `FANN_TRAIN_QUICKPROP` are allowed during cascade training.

+The default training algorithm is `FANN_TRAIN_RPROP`.

+### train-error-function

+    # fann_get_train_error_function
+    multi method train-error-function returns AI::FANN::ErrorFunc

+    # fann_set_train_error_function
+    multi method train-error-function (
+        AI::FANN::ErrorFunc $function,
+    ) returns AI::FANN::ErrorFunc

+If called with no positional arguments, this method returns the error function used during training as per the AI::FANN::ErrorFunc enum.

+If a member of that enum is passed as the first positional argument, this method instead sets that as the new training error function and returns it.

+The default training error function if `FANN_ERRORFUNC_TANH`.

+### train-stop-function

+    # fann_get_train_stop_function
+    multi method train-stop-function returns AI::FANN::StopFunc

+    # fann_set_train_stop_function
+    multi method train-stop-function (
+        AI::FANN::StopFunc $function,
+    ) returns AI::FANN::StopFunc

+If called with no positional arguments, this method returns the stop function used during training as per the AI::FANN::StopFunc enum.

+If a member of that enum is passed as the first positional argument, this method instead sets that as the new training stop function and returns it.

+The default training stop function if `FANN_STOPFUNC_MSE`.

+### bit-fail-limit

+    # fann_get_bit_fail_limit
+    multi method bit-fail-limit returns Num

+    # fann_set_bit_fail_limit
+    multi method bit-fail-limit (
+        Num() $limit,
+    ) returns Num

+If called with no positional arguments, this method returns the bit fail limit used during training.
+If called with a positional argument, it will be coerced to a [Num] and set as the new limit.
+In that case, this method returns the value that has been set.

+The bit fail limit is used during training when the stop function is set to `FANN_STOPFUNC_BIT` (see [train-stop-function](#train-stop-function)).

+The limit is the maximum accepted difference between the desired output and the actual output during training.
+Each output that diverges more than this limit is counted as an error bit.
+This difference is divided by two when dealing with symmetric activation functions, so that symmetric and asymmetric activation functions can use the same limit.

+The default bit fail limit is 0.35.

 ### train

     # fann_train